How to Install Metal Shelving That Actually Works

 Smart planning turns a headache into a satisfying project.
 Measure your space carefully and list what you will actually store, as recommended by Flexpipe.
 Not just dimensions.
 Think weight.
 Holiday decorations weigh far less than paint cans or books, so choose brackets to match.
 What goes where, and how often will you grab it?
 Quick mental map: paint and tools down low, labeled bins at eye level, bulky seasonal stuff up top.

-Most floating metal shelves support 30-50 lbs per linear foot when properly anchored into studs, according to the National Association of Home Builders.
+A well-installed floating shelf commonly holds roughly 20–50 lb per linear foot, depending on bracket and wall anchoring; consult manufacturer specs.
+(NAHB recommends mounting shelf clips into studs.) when properly anchored into studs, according to the National Association of Home Builders.
 Use that as your baseline, then create zones based on weight and access frequency.
 Reserve higher shelves for rarely used items and keep frequently accessed items at eye level, as suggested by Willamette Carpentry.

 Why it works: planning storage zones around how often you use things increases efficiency and helps prevent overloading the shelves that are hardest to reach safely.